HL7/fhircast-docs/docs/specification/STU3BallotDraft.md

 <img style="float: left;padding-right: 5px;" src="/img/hl7-logo-header-good-resolution.png" width=20%" />
 # FHIRcast

+!!! important Draft "Standard for Trial Use" (STU3) This is the draft of the 1.2 release of the FHIRcast specification.
+We are currently working towards a 1.2 release and would love your feedback and proposed changes.
+Look at our current issue list and get involved!

 ## Overview
 The FHIRcast specification describes the APIs used to synchronize disparate healthcare applications' user interfaces in real time,  allowing them to show the same clinical content to a user (or group of users).